 Making an Impact for Generations

-Volunteer Daniel Darby headed up the repairs for the bridge running through part of Echo Grove Camp and Conference Center.
+Volunteer Daniel Darby headed up the repairs for the bridge running through part of The Salvation Army Echo Grove Camp and Retreat Center.

 How did you first get involved at Echo Grove?